Sergei Furgal

-Furgal was previously a member of the State Duma from 2007 to 2018.
-He is a member of the Liberal Democratic Party of Russia.

 Biography

 Furgal holds a medical degree from Blagoveshchensk State Medical Institute and practiced from 1992 to 1999.

 In 2008, Furgal was awarded the Honorary Diploma of the Chairman of the State Duma for his contributions to the development of legislation and parliamentarism in Russia.

 In the 6th State Duma, he held the position of chairman of the committee on health protection from October 2015 to October 2016.
 From 2005 to 2007, he was a deputy of the Legislative Duma of the Khabarovsk Krai on a temporary basis.
 He holds a master's degree in Economics from the Russian Academy of Public Service, and a bachelor's degree in the medical field from Amur State Medical Academy.

 Governorship

 Election

 When Furgal announced his candidacy in the 2018 gubernatorial election, he was widely seen as having little chance of victory, as incumbent Vyacheslav Shport was expected to win.
 In the first round, however, Furgal gained a surprise 35.81%, whilst Shport gained 35.62%.
 In the second round, Furgal was elected Governor of Khabarovsk Krai in a landslide, gaining 69.57%.
 His win was largely attributed to anti-establishment sentiment shared on both the left and right of the political spectrums.
 According to The Moscow Times, "Protest-minded voters in the region back then were ready to vote for anyone in order to defeat the candidate backed by the regime. ...
 Putin had personally backed the incumbent, Vyacheslav Shport, so Furgal’s refusal to quit the race was seen as unforgivable".

 Furgal took office on 28 September 2018.
 Since then, his party has won a number of statewide and local elections.
 With the help of Alexei Navalny's Smart Voting, the Liberal Democratic Party of Russia (LDPR) gained a majority in the Legislative Duma of Khabarovsk Krai, the City Duma of Khabarovsk, the City Duma of Komsomolsk-on-Amur, and two seats in the State Duma in 2019.